DANNHIROAKI/Time-Series-Omega/README.md

 - Stable linear state space model with learnable control kernels.
 - Spectrally normalised residual MLP enforcing small Lipschitz constants.
-- Training utilities with configurable regularisation weights, adversarial diffeomorphism perturbations, consensus gates and gradient clipping.
+- Training utilities with configurable regularisation weights, adversarial diffeomorphism perturbations (with log-sum-exp robustness surrogates), consensus gates and gradient clipping.
 - Validation helpers for MAE/RMSE assessment and a risk-difference gate based on statistical predictive intervals.
 - Block conformal calibration utilities that operate in the canonical domain and map calibrated intervals back to the raw series while honouring ν⁻¹ and τ.
+- Minimum-description-length penalties coupling the learned warp anchors and value transforms for segmentation-aware regularisation.
 - Simple synthetic data generator to exercise the full pipeline end-to-end.

 ## Installation